vincentbosc/awesome-elasticsearch-search/README.md

 # awesome-elasticsearch
-Awesome Elasticsearch - A list of useful links to blog articles / documentation.
+Awesome Elasticsearch - A classified list of useful links to blog articles / documentation.
+Inspired by the great (awesome-search repo)[https://github.com/frutik/awesome-search], but focused on Elasticsearch.